Kiezdeutsch: Linguistic studies

-There have been numerous linguistic studies of Kiezdeutsch that investigate both sociolinguistic and grammar.
+There have been numerous linguistic studies of Kiezdeutsch that investigate both sociolinguistics and grammar.

-Sociolinguistic themes such as group-specifics, identity construction, and media stylization are addressed in Inken Keim's study of the speaking patterns of a bilingual German-Turkish group of girls in Mannheim, Heike Weise's essays on the construction of social groups, and the work of Peter Auer, Jannis Androutsopoulos, and Helga Kotthoff on the adoption of Kiezdeutsch amongst monolingual speakers and its medial transformation.
+Sociolinguistic themes such as group-specifics, identity construction, and media stylization are addressed in Inken Keim's study of the speaking patterns of a bilingual German-Turkish group of girls in Mannheim, Heike Wiese's essays on the construction of social groups, and the work of Peter Auer, Jannis Androutsopoulos, and Helga Kotthoff on the adoption of Kiezdeutsch amongst monolingual speakers and its medial transformation.
 Newer studies concern themselves with the speaking repertoire of Kiezdeutsch speakers and related register differences.
 Additionally, a central focus the sociolinguistic investigation of Kiezdeutsch is an assessment of the linguistic attitudes of both Kiezdeutsch speakers and broader society.
 In the area of application, there are multiple studies on Kiezdeutsch use in schools, particularly suggestions for integrating it into German language instruction.

 In the area of grammar, the majority of research focuses on the phonetics, phonology, and syntax of Kiezdeutsch.
 Researchers interested in phonetics and phonology include Selting & Kern (2009), Jannedy et al. (2011), Šimšek (2012), Kern (2013), and Jannedy & Weirich (2014).
 Syntactic studies are often concerned with the third-position placement of verbs in imperative sentences as well as shortened nominal and prepositional phrases.
 Heike Wiese has is the foremost researcher on the creation of new particles.